atyalexyoung/data-loom/docs/api.md

   "action": "subscribe",
   "topic": "chat-room",
   "data": { ... },          // optional, depends on action
-  "requireAck": true        // optional, request a server ack }
+  "requireAck": true,       // optional, request a server ack "senderId": "client-id"
+}
 ```

 This means that in order to get the updated topic information, you will have to access the "data" field.
+This also includes the sender ID, which is set upon connection with the server.
+The server fills this field in when sending to other clients based on the ID that is provided when the client first connected to the server.